Divorce and Appellate Attorney

 An estate is a legal entity which is created to hold property and assets of a deceased individual whose property does not otherwise pass to others.
 When someone dies with a will, the will is probated and a testator is appointed to manage the estate.
 When there is no will, the estate is administered, and an administrator is appointed to manage the estate.

-A constructive trust is an equitable remedy to prevent one person from becoming unjustly enriched when he or she is holding property or assets on behalf of another person and refuses to give it back.
+A constructive trust is a remedy to prevent one person from becoming unjustly enriched when they hold property on behalf of another person and refuse to give it back.
 Constructive trusts can be brought as a separate action or combined with a matrimonial action as a separate cause of action.
 They are extremely useful if equitable distribution does not apply.

 I hired Doug Barics during a time that was incredibly difficult for me.
 He was very patient and understanding.
 He kept guiding me back to what I needed to focus on and his kindness kept me going.
 One meeting in particular was very emotional for me.
 When Doug said there was no charge it made me realize he understood what I was going through and that he would not take advantage of me.
 Doug is a great lawyer and a superb human being.
 I would absolutely refer him to anyone who needs an attorney.

 The following resources are provided by J. Douglas Barics.
 All articles are written exclusively by Mr. Barics.
 Each article references controlling statutes and case law, which is also provided for review.
 These articles are provided for information only and are not a substitute for legal advice.